globocom/secDevLabs/owasp-top10-2017-apps/a4/vinijr-blog/docs/ATTACK.md

 </contact>
 ```

-And, as the following picture shows, it is possible to realize that the attack succeeds and sentivie information is retreived from the server that is hosting the vulnerable app:
+And, as the following picture shows, it is possible to realize that the attack succeeds and sensitive information is retrieved from the server that is hosting the vulnerable app:

 ```sh
 curl -d @evilxml.xt localhost:10080/contact.php ; echo